BomberFish/fez-wasm/README.md

 ## What works

-- The game starts up, displays developer credits, and gets to the title screen.
+- The game boots to the title screen, and you can start a new game.

 ## What doesn't work

+- Most audio is currently disabled due to library issues.
-- The game crashes when attempting to go past the title screen.
+- The game crashes when attempting to load the first level.

 ## Building